2023 Best Value Health Sciences & Services Bachelor's Degree Schools in New Jersey

 Full Health Sciences & Services at Stockton University Report

-Out of the 13 schools in New Jersey that were part of this year’s ranking, William Paterson University of New Jersey landed the # 5 spot on the list.
-Located in the large suburb of Wayne, William Paterson University is a public college with a moderately-sized student population.
+The excellent bachelor’s degree programs at William Paterson University of New Jersey helped the school earn the #5 place on this year’s ranking of the best value health sciences and services schools in New Jersey.
+Located in the suburb of Wayne, William Paterson University is a public college with a moderately-sized student population.

 In-state tuition fees for undergraduate students at William Paterson University are $14,208 per year.